zeeshi2k1/Cabin-in-Woods_Experience-Website/README.md

 # Cabin in Woods

 **Cabin in Woods** is an immersive, visually stunning web project designed to evoke suspense and mystery.
-This project uses HTML, CSS, and JavaScript to create an engaging experience with dynamic animations and interactive elements.
+This project uses HTML, CSS, JavaScript and 3D Modeling to create an engaging experience with dynamic animations and interactive elements.

 ## Features